jorshali/generic-rest-api-router/README.md

-# simple-rest-api-router
+# generic-rest-api-router

 A simple REST API router for use with serverless functions.

 ## Installation

-* `npm i simple-rest-api-router`
+* `npm i generic-rest-api-router`

 ## Basic usage

 This project is only intended to be a base to be extended for a specific environment.
-In order to apply the `simple-rest-api-router` to an environment, you need to implement the `RequestContext` interface.
+In order to apply the `generic-rest-api-router` to an environment, you need to implement the `RequestContext` interface.

 For example, for usage within AWS Lambda, you could define the following `AWSRequestContext`: